Phishing

 Social engineering cyberattacks play on the mind, manipulating emotions and engaging in deception to get victims to give up passwords, financial data, and other valuable information.

-Fortunately, the very nature of social engineering attacks, reliant on the unwitting participation of victims, reveals how to defeat them through behavior-based security.
+Fortunately, the very nature of social engineering attacks are reliant on the unwitting participation of victims, revealing how to defeat them through behavior-based security.
 The first step in an effective defense is understanding how social engineering attacks work.

 How does social engineering happen?

-In cybersecurity, social engineering involves manipulating a victim into taking an action or divulging information through a series of techniques.
-For example, sending an email impersonating a high-level executive instructs an employee to transfer money from a company account.
-Alternatively, an email might direct a new employee to visit what appears to be a company intranet site to input sensitive information.
-Or, the cybercriminal might pretend to have compromising information about an individual to extort payment.
+In cybersecurity, social engineering involves manipulating a victim into completing an action or divulging information through a series of techniques.
+For example, sending an email that impersonates a high-level executive to instruct an employee to transfer money from a company account.
+Alternatively, an email might direct a new employee to visit what appears to be a company intranet site to input sensitive information or, the cybercriminal might pretend to have compromising information about an individual to extort payment.

 And although email is the most common attack vector, it's not the only one.
 Malicious links may arrive via text, instant message applications, or even voicemail.